Kong/docs.konghq.com/app/_hub/kong-inc/websocket-validator/_index.md

       value_in_examples: '''draft4'''
       description: |
         The corresponding validation library for `config.client.text.schema`.
-        Currently only `draft4` is supported.
+        Currently, only `draft4` is supported.

     - name: client.binary.schema